igilan80/Data-Science-Toolkits-and-Architectures-group-1-joke-databse/README.md

 ## Installation of requirements
 Make sure you have [Docker](https://docs.docker.com/get-docker/), [Docker Compose](https://docs.docker.com/compose/install/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
-The project was build with the following versions:
+The project was built with the following versions:
 - git 2.43.0
 - docker 27.3.1
 - docker-compose 1.29.2

-## Creation of an .env
+## Creation of a .env
 In the project folder, create a file called `.env` with the following content:
 ```shell
 POSTGRES_USER=your_user_name